-G.S.
-14.51.3 addresses the right to use deadly and non-deadly force to defend oneself and others.
-The statute tracks the courts' traditional approach to these rights in most respects, but it may introduce new principles or at least clarify existing ones.
+N.C.G.S. § 14-51.3 addresses the right to use deadly and nondeadly force to defend oneself and others.
+The statute tracks the courts' traditional approach to these rights in most respects, but it introduced new principles or at least clarify existing ones.
 For example, the statute states that a person is justified in using deadly force and does not have a duty to retreat in any place he or she has the lawful right to be if the person reasonably believes that such force is necessary to prevent imminent death or great bodily harm to himself, herself, or a third person.
 The statute does not limit this principle to cases involving a home, motor vehicle, or workplace.
 Under current law, a person has no duty to retreat in comparable circumstances (that is, when a person is faced with a felonious assault), but the statute's express statement of the principle requires the court to instruct the jury about it in all cases.

-G.S.
-14.51.4 describes the circumstances in which a person is not entitled to rely on the defenses in G.S.
-14.51.2 and G.S.
-14.51.3.
+N.C.G.S. § 14-51.4 describes the circumstances in which a person is not entitled to rely on the defenses in N.C.G.S. § 14-51.2 and N.C.G.S. § 14-51.3.
 For example, when a person is the aggressor by initially provoking the use of force against himself or herself.
-Again, these circumstances are similar in many respects to those traditionally recognized under the law, but differences exist, which will require close comparison of the statute to existing doctrines by our courts.
+Again, these circumstances are similar in many respects to those traditionally recognized under the law, but differences exist, which requires close comparison of the statute to existing doctrines by our courts.